TERMS & CONDITIONS

 5.1 The Organiser does not accept any responsibility for loss or damage to personal property at the Awards Ceremony.

-5.2 The Organiser reserves the right to cancel, postpone or move the Awards Ceremony to another Venue or to change any other aspect of the Awards Ceremony at its sole discretion and the Attendees shall be notified in writing promptly.
+5.2 The Organiser reserves the right to cancel, postpone or move the Awards Ceremony to another Venue or to change any other aspect of the Awards Ceremony at its sole discretion.
+Attendees will be notified in writing promptly.

 6. Exclusion of Liability

-6.1 The Organiser excludes all liability whatsoever for any costs, expenses, losses, damages, liabilities, injury, or disappointment, including any loss of profit, business, contact, revenues, or anticipated savings and whether direct, indirect, special, or consequential suffered by You howsoever arising.
+6.1 The Organiser excludes all liability whatsoever for any costs, expenses, losses, damages, liabilities, injury, or disappointment, including any loss of profit, business, contracts, revenues, or anticipated savings, whether direct, indirect, special, or consequential, suffered by you howsoever arising.

 6.2 The Organiser excludes all liability whatsoever for any technical failure or any other problem with any online system, server or otherwise which may result in a vote being lost or not properly registered or recorded.